Starry-Proj/.github/profile/README.md

 ## Starry Project 🌟
 Starry is a highly powerful free and paid Roblox script that contains the best features out of any script you've seen.
+<br>You can support us for absolutely free by starring our repository ❤️
 - Got a feature another script does, but we don't? **Show us, we'll make it.**

 ## Supported Games 🎮